10 App Store Screenshots Best Practices That Boost Conversion Rates

 Pro tip: If you have a Mac, you can use a QuickTime Player to capture the UI and the status bar will be edited automatically.

 See an example of a screenshot below – notice the battery percentage, time, and wifi signal that haven’t been edited:

 Always convey the unique value proposition that your app offers to the users.
 How will the users feel when they use the app?
 Does the app have certain steps a user has to go through?
 Guide them through to show them the look and feel of the app even before downloading it.

-8. Localize your graphics
+8. Localize your graphics of your screenshots

 If your app or game is available in multiple languages and countries, localize the graphics of your screenshots to the local language.
 Localizing them can remove a language barrier and make it easier for users to understand the features of the app.

 9. Use at least 5 screenshots for iOS and Google Play